VKasurinen/VKasurinen/README.md

-## Hi there 👋, my name is Väinö Kasurinen
+## Hi there, my name is Väinö Kasurinen

-🌟 Great to see you are interested in learning more about me!
+Great to see you are interested in learning more about me!
 My name is Väinö Kasurinen, and I am a passionate mobile developer, especially when it comes to Android development.
 I am currently in my fourth year studying Computer Science at the University of Oulu.
 Alongside mobile development, I am proficient in web technologies such as React, Next.js, and Vite, as well as cross-platform tools like React Native.
 I enjoy creating software for both web and mobile platforms, combining functionality with an intuitive user experience.

-### 🔧 Technologies I Have Experience With:
+### Technologies I Have Experience With:

-- 📱 **Mobile Development**: Android development, Kotlin, Jetpack Compose, React Native, Expo
+- **Mobile Development**: Android development, Kotlin, Jetpack Compose, React Native, Expo
-- 🌐 **Web Development**: React.js, Next.js, Vite
+- **Web Development**: React.js, Next.js, Vite
-- 📜 **Programming Languages**: Java, Python, Kotlin, JavaScript, and TypeScript
+- **Programming Languages**: Java, Python, Kotlin, JavaScript, and TypeScript
-- 🧮 **Data Structures & Algorithms**
+- **Data Structures & Algorithms**
-- 📚 **Databases**: SQL, Firebase, MongoDB
+- **Databases**: SQL, Firebase, MongoDB

-### 📌 Featured Projects:
+### Featured Projects:

 [NoteMark](https://github.com/VKasurinen/NoteMark)